-During the course of the year, AIUK's written premium income was £6.0m which is considerably higher than the prior year of £4.8m mainly due to strong performance in the core products and a new third party performing above expectations.
-The strategic policy of AIUK remained largely unchanged in 2022 following the acquisition, with continued focus on reducing non-core legacy claims costs, and to focus growth on the core products of Insurance Backed Guarantees.
-The majority of premium was written within the UK under class 16 Miscellaneous Financial Loss.
+During the course of the year, AIUK's written premium income was £6.22m which is marginally higher than the prior year of £6.0m mainly due to strong performance in the core products.
+The strategic policy of AIUK remained largely unchanged in 2023, with continued focus on reducing non-core legacy claims costs, and to focus growth on the core products of Insurance Backed Guarantees.
+All of the premium was written within the UK under class 16 Miscellaneous Financial Loss.